Reducing antimicrobial use through improved provision of colostrum and use of vaccines in weaning pigs in Colombia

 Outcomes

-- weaning diarrhoea and antimicrobial use reduced by 20%
+• Weaning diarrhoea and antimicrobial use reduced by 20%

-- Increase engagement and acceptance among the stakeholders for scaling up the new colostrum and vaccine protocols
+• Increased engagement and acceptance among the stakeholders for scaling up the new colostrum and vaccine protocols

 “This project will contribute with evidence that can be used to advocate and trigger action to draft policies and legislation addressing the prophylactic, metaphylactic and therapeutic use of antimicrobials in pigs, as well as policies addressing access and use of vaccines.”